Claim your freebie!

 It's not fair

-Taking the time to think about how your relationship with money affects you daily is key to improving relationship with money.
-How can you improve it though?
+Taking the time to think about how your relationship with money affects you daily is key to improving your relationship with money.
+If you can start to notice all your money thoughts, then you can start to sift through them and work out what they mean.
+Carry a notebook around with you, and note down anything interesting that you discover.

 Read on for some strategies that may help you to improve your situation.